 The rational and methodological premises of this practice, founded on the recognition of the authenticity and uniqueness of experience, provide the possibility for outcomes that, as if via a counter-discourse, may ultimately bear a sense of wonder and a note of poetry.

-Cosimo Filippini was born in Lugano.
-In 1999, he moved to Milan where, in 2004, he graduated in Economics for Arts, Culture and Communication from Università L. Bocconi and, in 2006, earned his piano diploma from the G. Verdi Conservatory of Music.
+Cosimo Filippini is a Swiss visual artist.
+Ha was born in Lugano and he studied in Milan where, in 2004, he graduated in Economics for Arts, Culture and Communication from Università L. Bocconi and, in 2006, earned his piano diploma from the G. Verdi Conservatory of Music.
 In 2006, he began working as a photographer, at first collaborating with the art and architecture photographer Václav Šedý with whom he had the opportunity to further study the use of the view camera.
 From 2010 he specialized in photographing exhibitions and artworks.
 An activity that leads him to collaborate with numerous galleries and institutions internationally.

 The relations he established with these personalities and institutions prompted Filippini to engage a reflection on his work by undertaking his current artistic practice, which has led to exhibitions in Switzerland and Italy.